Skip to content Skip to navigation

 Languages

-From October 2011 3rd and 4th year students cannot take beginners level (level 1) Language modules.
+Plan ahead!
+Note that 3rd and 4th year students may not take beginners level (level 1) language modules.

 Objectives